jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-18b.md

 effect to ideals that preclude this and to refuse to look upon men as they would upon machines.
 And all that an economist is entitled to say about it is that the community should not act in ignorance of the fact that those ideals cost something.
 The point is of considerable importance.

-Many The Human Element 209 incomes high enough to evoke adverse comment do not give their receivers more than the conditions of life and work—distance and freedom from minor worries included—that are sufficient to keep them fit for the kind of thing they are doing.
+Many incomes high enough to evoke adverse comment do not give their receivers more than the conditions of life and work—distance and freedom from minor worries included—that are sufficient to keep them fit for the kind of thing they are doing.

 So far as that point is taken account of, it will simultaneously solve, at least in part, the problem of providing purely economic stimuli.
 But I think that, again as a matter of rationality, the socialist community